 The vertical path, while sheets are being output, is configured by two paper deflecting plates.

 The position of the sheets being output is set by the paper positioning plate so that the center of the stack matches the stapling/folding position.

-Sheets coming later are output closer to the delivery slot, and the volume of paper that may be output is as follows:
+Sheets coming later are output closer to the delivery slot.